-Our English Language + Literacy (ELL) program provides immigrants, refugees, and their families the chance to thrive in our country by offering free English language instruction, one-on-one tutoring, and cultural literacy skills.
-Our classrooms include adults from diverse backgrounds and experiences from all over the world including Angola, Barbados, Brazil, Burundi, Cameroon, China, Congo, Djibouti, El Salvador, Ethiopia, Eritrea, Guatemala, Honduras, Iran, Iraq, Italy, Jamaica, Lebanon, Philippines, Rwanda, Russia, Somalia, South Korea, Sudan, Taiwan, Thailand, Ukraine, and Vietnam.
+Our English Language + Literacy (ELL) program provides immigrants and refugees the chance to thrive in their new country by offering free one-on-one tutoring and life-skills-based conversation classes.
+We serve adults from diverse backgrounds and experiences from all over the world including Angola, Belarus, Burundi, The Democratic Republic of Congo, Djibouti, El Salvador, Ethiopia, Eritrea, Guatemala, Honduras, Iran, Iraq, Morocco, Rwanda, Russia, Somalia, South Korea, South Sudan, Sudan, Syria and Vietnam.

-- Individualized learning programs to gain the skills necessary to be independent in a new country
+- Individualized lessons from trained volunteers to help students gain the skills necessary to be independent in a new country

-- Focus on real-life situations to provide students with the practical experience
+- Focus on real-life situations to provide students with practical experience

 What is the weekly class schedule?

 Classes begin September 10 and will take place in the morning and evening at 181 Brackett Street.
 Scheduling details coming soon.